leemthai/sniper/docs/zones/key zones.md

 That's a fucking massive bit of data.
 Cloning is very cheap trick.
 This is totally immutable data.
 Anaylse all of our .clone() operations through all files.
 We can add lifetimes....

-# Did we ever fix the hardcoded slider
-needs to be min/max not 2..50 or whatever?

 # Price change triggers
 Retest with value very low value again here;
         price_recalc_threshold_pct: 0.01,